Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 4. Follow the on-screen instructions to play the game.
 When prompted, show your hand gesture (rock, paper, or scissors) in front of the camera, and the computer will make its choice simultaneously.
 The game will then determine the winner and display the result.

+## Training Your Own Model

+If you wish to train your own model based on your dataset, follow these steps:

+1. Prepare your dataset: Create a dataset with images of Rock, Paper, and Scissors hand gestures.
+Organize the images into separate folders, with each folder representing a different gesture.

+2. Modify `imagenet.py`: Use the provided `imagenet.py` script in this repository as a starting point.
+Modify it to load your custom dataset and fine-tune the ResNet-18 model.

+3. Train the model: Use the modified `imagenet.py` script to train the model on your dataset.
+Fine-tune the ResNet-18 model with the images of Rock, Paper, and Scissors.

+4. Export the model: After training, export the trained model in ONNX format (`model.onnx`).

+5. Upload the model: Place the `model.onnx` file in the `jetson-inference/python/examples` directory as mentioned in the installation instructions.

+## Sample Images

+Sample images of Rock, Paper, and Scissors hand gestures are available in the `sample_images` directory of this repository.
+These images can be used for testing and as a reference when creating your own dataset.

 ## How it Works

 The Rock Paper Scissors Game uses the modified ImageNet dataset, which includes images of Rock, Paper, and Scissors hand gestures.
 These images were used to fine-tune the ResNet-18 deep learning model specifically for the Rock Paper Scissors game.